Planning on doing Nag Tibba trek on your own? Here is a complete guide.

 C. Weather Conditions:

 Nag Tibba can be done anytime during the year.
-The weather in the summer months (April – Sept) varies from 8-25 degrees and drops down to -5 to 15 degrees in winters (December to March).
+The weather in summers (April – Sept) varies from 8-25 degrees and drops down to -5 to 15 degrees in winters (December to March).
 Check the weather conditions before leaving and pack accordingly.

 Your camping spots need to have a source of water close by for you to be able to cook your meals, freshen up and wash your dishes.
 Recommended camping spots are Katiyani, Nag Mandir campsite and Ghujit.
 It is also recommended to camp in meadows rather than the ridgeline or the forests found on the trail, as they are prone to thunderstorms and lightning.

-2. What medicines to carry in your first-aid kit?
+2. What medicines must you carry in your first-aid kit?

-Make sure your first aid kid is well equipped yet compact.
+Make sure your first aid kit is well equipped yet compact.
 Carry everything in small quantities, enough for yourself and your group for the duration of the trek.

 - For cuts and wounds: cotton, antiseptic cream, band aids